meeramenon07/Build-a-Translator-in-Python/README.md

 based on freecodecamp python lessons on YouTube

-See the App im action here:
+See the App in action here:

 https://replit.com/@meeramenon07/build-a-Translator#main.py